MihhailSokolov/PurpleSAR/terraform/ansible/roles/windows_copy_emulation/files/emulation.md

 [KALI:bash] sudo neo4j start
 ```

-Now you will need to go to `http://localhost:7474` in your browser, login as `neo4j` user with `neo4j` password and set the new password, for example `P@ssw0rd`.
+Now you will need to go to `http://localhost:7474` in your browser, login as `neo4j` user with `neo4j` password and set the new password, for example good old `P@ssw0rd`.

 Let us now open Bloodhound (use the newly-set `neo4j` credentials to connect to the database) and import the ZIP file into it.